Hours: Mon - Fri 10-6, Sat 9-5, closed Sundays. Contact: 1‑306‑652‑0385

 Prince Albert National Park

 PA Park has about 8 trails that are designated for snowshoeing in the winter time.
 The Spruce River Highlands trail is always a winner.
 Off trail there is so much area and a lot of fun creek valleys you could spend weeks here and always have somewhere new to try.
-You can access a map of the snowshoe trails here.
+Other popular trails are Boundary Bog and Kingsmere River which are shorter than Spruce River Highlands.
+The Park has information on snowshoeing in the area with updated trail reports.

 snowshoeing in Prince Albert National Park